 Scope

 The scientific programme of AIDAinnova is the result of a wide consultation in the HEP community carried out in 2019, as a result of which more than 160 expressions of interest were received.
 At an open meeting held at CERN, the main requirements for major upgrades and the construction of future HEP detectors were discussed.
-The selection process put emphasis on (i) innovative and challenging topics that go beyond the scope of single experiments and for which collaboration with industry is envisaged, and (ii) topics, which are in line with the priorities of the HEP community, emerging from the Open Symposium held in Granada in May 2019, and summarised in the Physics Briefing Book released in October 2019.
+The selection process puts emphasis on (i) innovative and challenging topics that go beyond the scope of single experiments and for which collaboration with industry is envisaged, and (ii) topics, which are in line with the priorities of the HEP community, emerging from the Open Symposium held in Granada in May 2019, and summarised in the Physics Briefing Book released in October 2019.

 A special task in the Management Work Package of AIDAinnova will be dedicated to the definition of a Roadmap for European Detector R&D, to be completed by the end of the first year of the project.
 This Roadmap will be based on the Updated European Strategy for Particle Physics, which will be presented for approval to the CERN Council at a special session in May 2020, and will be prepared in consultation with the detector panels of relevant representative bodies of the HEP community, such as ECFA and ICFA.

-AIDAinnova aims to develop innovative state-of-the-art monolithic and hybrid pixel, calorimetric, gaseous and cryogenic detectors, as well as novel electronics and mechanics components and dedicated advanced software needed for experiments at future colliders.
+AIDAinnova aims at developping innovative state-of-the-art monolithic and hybrid pixel, calorimetric, gaseous and cryogenic detectors, as well as novel electronics and mechanics components and dedicated advanced software needed for experiments at future colliders.

 The project brings together the leading European research infrastructures in the field of detector development and testing, complemented by a number of research institutes and universities with specific expertise.
 In addition, three Research and Technology Organisations (RTOs) and 9 industrial companies participate in the project.
 In total, 15 countries and CERN are involved in a coordinated programme, well in line with the expected priorities of the European Strategy for Particle Physics, which is recognised by ESFRI and the EC as the reference Roadmap for Particle Physics in Europe.